The Principle of Natural Justice case Laws India

 Subject Matter Bias

-Any interest or prejudice/bias will disqualify the judge from hearing the case. when the arbitrator or the judges have a common interest in the case in dispute because of his association with an administrative or private body, he is disqualified because he must have close and direct relations between the judiciary and issues in dispute.
+Any interest or prejudice/bias will disqualify the judge from hearing the case. when the arbitrator or the judges have a common interest in the case in dispute because of their association with an administrative or private body, he is disqualified because they must have close and direct relations between the judiciary and issues in dispute.

 Departmental Bias